Get all the latest data for Peru

 Could property prices jump again in Peru as of 2026?

-As of early 2026, the likelihood of a renewed surge in Peru property prices over the next 12 months is medium, particularly for well-located Lima apartments in high-demand districts.
+As of 2026, the likelihood of a renewed Peru property price surge within the next 12 months is medium in strong Lima districts and low to medium nationally.

 Please also note that we regularly publish and update real estate price forecasts for Peru here.